 The contribution of each of the authors of the software shall be clearly identified.

-All contributors which are not EPFL’s employees (e.g. master students, visiting scientists …) own the copyrights on the code they develop unless they sign an assignment agreement with EPFL.
+All contributors who are not EPFL’s employees (e.g. master students, visiting scientists …) own the copyrights on the code they develop unless they sign an assignment agreement with EPFL.
 Please contact the TTO to discuss the possible assignment of the rights before sharing the code or before starting a project where persons not hired by EPFL will develop software at EPFL.

 Depending on the research activity related to the development of such software, contracts or research agreement may imply prohibition of or restrictions to sharing the software.
 Third parties’ software that might be integrated or linked to the software may also impact the possibilities of sharing it.

-Before sharing any software you should clarify dependencies with the head of the laboratory or the TTO.
+Before sharing any software, you should clarify dependencies with the head of the laboratory or the TTO.